-Will the human species, Homo Sapiens, continue to evolve in the next millions of years?
+Will the human species, Homo sapiens, continue to evolve in the next millions of years?
 If so, how?
-What can we learn from what we know about Homo Sapiens development until now?
+What can we learn from what we know about Homo sapiens development until now?

-By professor Jacob Palme, last revision 2-April-2010
+By professor Jacob Palme, First version 29-May-2006, last revision 16-Aug-2017.

-The earth has been capable of supporting life for about 3 billion years, and is expected to continue being able to support life for about 5 billion years in the future.
-Thus if we view the period of being able to support life as 24 hours, then we are now about 9 o'clock in the morning, humans diverged from the apes about a minute ago and the human species started to exist 1-2 seconds ago.
+Using the higher estimates, if we view the period of being able to support life as 24 hours, then we are now about 9 o'clock in the morning, humans diverged from the apes about a minute ago and the human species started to exist 1-2 seconds ago.

 The average life span of a species on earth is a few million years.
 Every year, thousands of species cease to exist and thousands of new species are created.
 Will thus the human species cease to exist in a few million years, like most other animals?
 If so, why, and what will replace it?
 Or are humans so unique and different from other species, that experience from other species cannot be applied, and humans may continue to exist for a much longer time?